Progout Viatris (Allopurinol)

 How It Works

-Progout Viatris works by reducing the production of uric acid in your body, helping to prevent the formation of uric acid crystal deposits that can cause gout attacks and kidney stones.
-It is used to prevent gout attacks, not to treat them once they occur.
+Progout Viatris works by reducing the production of uric acid in the body, thus preventing the formation of uric acid crystals.

 How to Take Progout Viatris

-Take Progout Viatris exactly as prescribed by your doctor.
-Swallow the tablets whole with a full glass of water, preferably after meals to reduce stomach upset.
+Take Progout Viatris as directed by your doctor, usually after meals to minimize stomach upset.

 Dosage Instructions